 The project is being implemented with the participation of KAMAZ, Gazprom, the Ministry of Industry and Trade, and a technology partner from a friendly country — presumably one of the Chinese companies.
 The new enterprise will become a key link in the restoration of the automotive industry in the Northern capital.
-According to Sitov, production volumes in St. Petersburg could almost double: if about 42,000 cars are assembled in 2024, then at least 50,000 are expected by the end of 2025.
+According to Sitov, production volumes in St. Petersburg could almost double: if about 42,000 cars were assembled in 2024, then at least 50,000 are expected by the end of 2025.

 The site will produce cars under the Senat brand — two sedans and an SUV.
 The brand will become a new growth point for the domestic automotive industry and a symbol of the transition to a more independent production model.
 According to project participants, the focus is on localizing components and gradually reducing dependence on imports.